Posted on

 As always, the first part introduces the topic to the readers and states the main ideas and thesis.

-The first part also provides the set of premises – facts, ideas, clues, and information from common knowledge that in the result will help to arrive at a conclusion.
+The first part also provides the set of premises – facts, ideas, clues, and information from common knowledge that in the result will help to arrive at a conclusion when you do my college essay.

 Remember!
 There can be more than one premise for one argument, so you should list them all.
 In addition, there is the thought that in a deductive essay, the author can avoid the typical thesis statements, as in the majority of cases, the thesis will be the conclusion.